sungsoo-ahn/2025/_posts/2025-04-28-opt-summary.md

 * Distributionally robust optimization<d-cite key="kuhn2024distributionally"></d-cite>

-$$
-\min_{x\in\mathcal{X}}\sup_{\mathcal{D}\in U_r(Q)} \triangleq\mathbb{E}_{\xi\sim \mathcal{D}}[f(x;\xi)],
+  $$ \min_{x\in\mathcal{X}}\sup_{\mathcal{D}\in U_r(Q)} \triangleq\mathbb{E}_{\xi\sim \mathcal{D}}[f(x;\xi)],$$
-$$

   where $U_r(Q)$ refers to an uncertainty set containing a family of distributions around a nominal distribution $Q$ measured by some distance between distributions with radius $r$.

 ### Landscape Analysis

   Since most deep learning problems are nonconvex, a vast amount of literature focus on finding a (generalized) stationary point of the original optimization problem, but the practice often showed that one could find global optimality for various structured nonconvex problems efficiently.
-In fact there is a line of research tailored for the global landscape of structured nonconvex optimization, for example neural network training<d-cite key="sun2020global"></d-cite>, e.g., the interpolation condition holds for some overparameterized neural networks.
+In fact there is a line of research tailored for the global landscape of structured nonconvex optimization, for example in neural network training, the interpolation condition holds for some overparameterized neural networks<d-cite key="sun2020global"></d-cite>.

-  One potential reason behind such a mismatch between theory and practice, one reason may be the coarse assumptions we applied in the theoretical analysis, which cannot effectively characterize the landscape of objectives.
+  Regarding such a mismatch between theory and practice, one reason may be the coarse assumptions the community applied in the theoretical analysis, which cannot effectively characterize the landscape of objectives.
 Here we briefly summarize a few structures arising in recent works, which try to mix the gap between practice and theory:

   - *Hidden convexity* says that the original nonconvex optimization problem might admit a convex reformulation via a variable change.
 It appears in operations research <d-cite key="chen2024efficient"></d-cite><d-cite key="chen2023network"></d-cite>, reinforcement learning <d-cite key="zhang2020variational"></d-cite>, control <d-cite key="anderson2019system"></d-cite>.
 Despite that the concrete transformation function is unknown, one could still solve the problem to global optimality efficiently <d-cite key="fatkhullin2023stochastic"></d-cite> with $\mathcal{O}(\epsilon^{-3})$ complexity for hidden convex case and $\mathcal{O}(\epsilon^{-1})$ complexity for hidden strongly convex case.
 In the hidden convex case, one could further achieve $\mathcal{O}(\epsilon^{-2})$ complexity in the hidden convex case via mirror stochastic gradient <d-cite key="chen2024efficient"></d-cite> or variance reduction <d-cite key="zhang2021convergence"></d-cite>.